 Academic Writing & Background

-After teaching at Trinity in Media Theory, Recording for Pop Music, and digital research methods, I joined the University of Bradford, where I eventually became a Senior Lecturer.
-My research during this period explored how people learn, communicate and make meaning in a rapidly changing world.
-Although some of my published work sits within mobile and mixed‑reality learning, my deeper concerns were always about power, inequality, the environment, and the lived experience in spaces.
-(I was particularly angry at one moment about how Asda had replaced a town called Pudsey!)
+Much of of my published work sits within the fields of mobile and mixed‑reality learning but my deeper concerns were always about power, inequality, the environment, and the lived experience in spaces.
+(For example, I was particularly angry at one moment about how Asda had replaced a town called Pudsey but a paper about this was roundly rejected!)

-As an “Ecoversity Pioneer”, I helped develop early institutional thinking around sustainability and ecological responsibility.
-This work sharpened my understanding of how consumerism, climate breakdown and social inequality intersect — concerns that now inform my poetry, fiction and community work far more than any technical research ever did.
+I took on a role as “Ecoversity Pioneer”, helping develop institutional thinking around sustainability and ecological responsibility.
+This work sharpened my understanding of how consumerism, climate breakdown and social inequality intersect — concerns that now inform my poetry, fiction and community work far more than technical research ever did.

-After more than a decade in higher education, I made the deliberate decision to leave academia.
-I wanted to work in the real world, with real communities, on issues that mattered directly to people’s lives.
-This led to the founding of Capital of Cycling, and to my involvement in environmental and civic campaigns across Bradford and West Yorkshire.
+After more than a decade and a half in higher education, I made the deliberate but difficult decision to leave academia.
+I wanted to work in the “real world”, with real communities, on issues that mattered directly to people’s lives – including mine.

-My academic background remains part of my story, but it no longer defines it.
-Instead, it sits alongside my creative work, activism and community organising — all of which shape the themes I explore in writing.
+My academic background remains part of my story, but I find it slightly troublesome and uneasy how it sits alongside me now.
+Undoubtedly it still impacts my creative work, activism and community organising — all of which shape the themes I explore in writing.

 Selected Academic Publications